Silver (video game): Reception

 The game received above-average reviews on both platforms according to the review aggregation website GameRankings.
 John Lee of NextGen's January 2000 issue called the PC original "A good way to spend a promising (k)night."
 Nine issues later, Greg Orlando of the same magazine said of the Dreamcast port, "Grand in scale but mundane in delivery, Silver shines like bronze.
 The PC RPG-gone-console game provides a fine fusion of strict sword-and-sorcery questing with Final Fight-style, weapons-based brawling, but ultimately the game trips over itself, sometimes with gusto."
 PlanetDreamcast gave the same console version a mixed review, over a month before the game was released Stateside.

 Anthony Baise of AllGame gave the PC version four stars out of five, calling it "an amazing game.
 It has a great plot, great action and more than a few surprises.
 It is not perfect but its developers came close."
 However, Jason White gave the Dreamcast version three stars out of five, saying, "This really isn't a bad game but it could have been much better.
 There is a lot to do in the game so you'll be playing for a few days but once you're done, that's it.
 So if you've got the time, give it a rent."
 Edge gave the PC version seven out of ten, saying, "Essentially, Silver just wants to sit you on its knee and spin you a yarn, rather than give you the freedom to make one for yourself.
 But as long as you accept that, you'll find it a refreshingly light alternative to the usual PC RPG fare."
 However, Neil Mouneimne of Computer Games Strategy Plus gave the same PC version two-and-a-half stars out of five, calling it "one of those games you have to truly struggle to love no matter how much you want to.
 It is a package of beauty, plot, and style poised to rival the best from Japan.
 Yet crash bugs, gameplay bugs, a frustrating combat system and an even more annoying save game system put an awful taint on what rightfully should have been a five-star gaming experience."

 Ben Griffin of PC Gamer UK wrote in his retroview, "With Final Fantasy VIII, Suikoden II, Baldur’s Gate II and Diablo II as contemporaries, Silver was somewhat lost in the shuffle.
 In my opinion, it was better than all of them," and praised the characters, the writing and the control-based combat.
 He ended his article saying "for those who do remember it—its great characters and innovative controls—Silver shines bright."

 The PC version was nominated for GameSpot's 1999 "Best Music" award, which ultimately went to Homeworld.
-It was also a finalist for the "Outstanding Achievement in Original Music Composition" award at the Academy of Interactive Arts & Sciences' 3rd Annual Interactive Achievement Awards, which went to Um Jammer Lammy.
+It was also a finalist for the "Outstanding Achievement in Original Music Composition" award at the Academy of Interactive Arts & Sciences' 3rd Annual Interactive Achievement Awards, which ultimately went to Um Jammer Lammy.